 recorded with Wills' large Swing orchestra of 1941-42.

-Noon broadcasts, KVOO Tulsa, OK During his tenure in Tulsa Benny was broadcasting with the band, five days a week at noon from Cain's Dance Academy, the Wills informal HQ at that time.
-Benny is the trumpet on the left with mute, Alex Brashear to his left and they’re sitting behind Woodie Wood
+During his tenure in Tulsa Benny was broadcasting with Bob Wills, five days a week at noon from Cain's Dance Academy, the Wills informal HQ.

 The CHOIRS of BRASS recordings contain Benny Strickler’s only known recorded trumpet solos with a ‘30s Swing band.
 Featuring 7 or 8 brass instruments and one reed player, Irving Fazola, it was the short-lived orchestra of former crooner, Seger Ellis.
 They had some notably good arrangements: some by Spud Murphy, others by pianist Stan Wrightsman, and a few by trombonist King Jackson, an Oklahoma native inspired by Jack Teagarden.